The importance of testing velocity (not speed) in growth

 Agile velocity

-Agile velocity is extremely popular and when known within the software development world.
+Agile velocity is extremely popular and well known within the software development world.
 It is the average amount of work a software team completes during a software development iteration or sprint cycle of a given timeframe.

 As above, software development teams want to release new features and functionality quickly (i.e. speed) but must also release features that add value (i.e. velocity).
 Customers don't care about tickets completed, or features shipped.
 Similarly, they don't care about how many articles you have on your blog, or the number of marketing campaigns you run every year.